CS157A-Team24/FinalReport/FinalReport.md

 #### Log-in
 + Returning users must sign-in to perform the following activities:
-	+ create chanel
-	+ access profile page
+	+ View profile dashboard
+	+ update the account
+	+ Create a channel
-	+ create a new post
+	+ Join a channel
-	+ like or comment on someone else's posts
+	+ Comment on a post
 	+ save a post
-	+ join channel
-+ Guests or unregistered users can only search posts, sort posts on the main page, view a channel, and view posts.
+	+ vote someone else's posts
+	+ delete an account
++ To log in, users must enter their username or email and their password.
 + The system shall check the users' credentials.
 If the entered information is not matching with the information stored in database, an error message will be displayed.
 Otherwise, the system gives users access when the information is matching.

 #### Register for an account
 + There will be only one type of user; no admin account in this application.
 First time user must sign up for an account to perform those activities listed in log-in function
 + There will be a redirect link.
-User will be asked to fill out some information such as first name, last name, email address, username, and password.
+User will be asked to fill out some information such as username, email address and password.
-+ No limitation.
-Users can set up multiple accounts and choose which one to log-in with depending on the personal channel which users want to participate in.
 + The system shall check if entered username is already existed.
 The system shall keep asking the users to enter a username until the name is available.
 Then, the system shall add the users' personal information into database.

 #### III.
 LOG-IN IS REQUIRED FOR THESE FUNCTIONS